urbanchr/posix/README.md

 * PosixSpec.thy (contains values and POSIX definitions)

-* Positions.thy (shows the equivalence of our POSIX spec and the definition by Okui & Suzuki)

-* PDerivs.thy (Partial Derivatives according to Antimirov, size bounds of pderivs)

 * Lexer.thy (first algorithm by Sulzmann & Lu without simplification)

 * LexerSimp.thy (correctness for simple-minded simplification rules)